-Paul Lindwall is a full-time Commissioner, appointed for a five-year term commencing on 1 January 2015.
-Paul was an Associate Commissioner for the Public Infrastructure Inquiry.
+Paul Lindwall is a full-time Commissioner, reappointed for a second five-year term in April 2019.
+Paul was an Associate Commissioner for the Public Infrastructure Inquiry from 2013.

 Paul has served as a senior official with the Australian Treasury, the Department of Finance and the Productivity Commission with a focus on macroeconomic policy, financial markets, industry policy, national security and social policy.
-He has also worked as a senior economic adviser to then-Treasurer Peter Costello and then-Leader of the Opposition Malcolm Turnbull.
+Paul worked as senior economic adviser to the then Treasurer, Hon.
+Peter Costello MP and then Leader of the Opposition Hon.
+Malcolm Turnbull MP.

-He has represented Australia at the Organisation for Economic Co-operation and Development (OECD) and as a diplomatic representative to the European Union, Belgium and Luxembourg.
+He has represented Australia at the Organisation for Economic Co-operation and Development (OECD) also covering the European Union and United Kingdom.
 Paul also later worked as a consultant to the Office of the Secretary-General and the Public Governance Directorate of the OECD.

-Paul has degrees in economics from the Australian National University (ANU) as well as a diploma in Ancient History and is a graduate of the Australian Institute of Company Directors.
+Paul has bachelor and master degrees in economics from the Australian National University (ANU) as well as a diploma in Ancient History and is a graduate of the Australian Institute of Company Directors.
+He shared the Helen Hughes Prize for the best overall result in his Master of Economics of Development with his wife, Joanne Frederiksen, who was recently appointed Deputy High Commissioner to Pakistan.

 At the Productivity Commission, Paul worked on: